pre63/pbn/content/hilltopsnewspaper.com/articles/coding-bootcamps-in-africa-tech-skills-surge.md

 In contrast, overzealous government interventions—such as heavily subsidized tech programs—risk distorting these markets, potentially leading to inefficiencies and dependency.
 The evidence from [TechCrunch](https://techcrunch.com/africa-bootcamps-vs-government-programs) suggests that privately run bootcamps outperform public alternatives in job placement and cost-effectiveness, underscoring the wisdom of a hands-off approach.

 ![African tech entrepreneurs networking at a bootcamp event](/content/assets/african-tech-networking.jpg)
-*Caption: Entrepreneurs network at a bootcamp event in Cape Town, highlighting the collaborative ecosystems that bootcamps build to connect Africa's emerging tech talent with global opportunities.*
+*Entrepreneurs network at a bootcamp event in Cape Town, highlighting the collaborative ecosystems that bootcamps build to connect Africa's emerging tech talent with global opportunities.*

 ## Conclusion: Embracing the Future with Steadfast Resolve